RunestoneInteractive/csawesome/_sources/Unit3-If-Statements/topic-3-13-experiment-posttest.rst

     :option_3: C
     :option_4: D
     :results: instructor

     <b>Theme Park Discount</b>
     <br>
     A theme park offers discounts on ticket prices based on age and the number of visits per month.
 The parameter age is the person's age in years, and visitsPerMonth is the average number of visits per month.
 The result is the discount percentage encoded as an int.
 The conditions are:
     <ul>
-    <li>If the person is 13 years old or younger or visits the theme park 4 or more times per month, they get a 20% discount.</li>
+    <li>If the person is 13 years old or younger and visits the theme park 3 or more times per month, they get a 20% discount.</li>
-    <li>If the person is older than 13 years old and visits the theme park 2 or more times per month, they get a 10% discount.</li>
+    <li>If the person is older than 13 years old and visits the theme park 5 or more times per month, they get a 10% discount.</li>
     <li>If neither condition is met, and the person is between 13 and 19 years old (inclusive), they get a 5% discount.</li>
     <li>Otherwise, there is no discount.</li>
     </ul>